Cycling like a pro… for a day: How amateurs measure themselves up to pros on one of the world’s toughest stages

 Conversely, the average time for the professionals was roughly 4.5 hours, equating to an average speed of around 30 kph (about 18.6 mph).

-For this year’s L’Étape participants who spoke to CNN Sports, the goal is not necessarily to challenge elite amateurs such as Jeanjean, but rather to push themselves as far as they can.
+For this year’s L’Étape participants who spoke to CNN Sports, the goal was not necessarily to challenge elite amateurs such as Jeanjean, but rather to push themselves as far as they could.

-Young is aiming for anything close to seven hours, which she believes should see her finish in the top portion of the L’Étape female division.
+Young aimed for anything close to seven hours, which she believed would see her finish in the top portion of the L’Étape female division.
+She ended up finishing the course in 7:30:22, good enough for a top 25% finish among female riders.

-Kearns, too, isn’t aiming to break any stage records but hopes to cross the line in just under eight hours.
+Kearns, too, wasn’t aiming to break any stage records but hoped to cross the line in just under eight hours.
+He clocked an official time of 11:15:19, though his real time, according to organizers, was 9:50:48.

 “It has been a long journey to this point.
 I just can’t wait until the end of the race – that’s when I’ll know I’m finally fully recovered and back to being my old self.”